 Performance standards enable schools and authorizers to know the outcomes for which authorizers will hold schools accountable.
 They are the basis for school evaluation and should be incorporated into the charter contract.
-Academic, financial, operations, and compliance performance standards should include clearly defined and measurable indicators, measures, metrics, and targets that:
+Academic, financial, operational, and compliance performance standards should include clearly defined and measurable indicators, measures, metrics, and targets that:

-Academic Performance:

-- Set expectations for student academic achievement status or proficiency, including comparable proficiency - Set expectations for student academic growth, including adequacy of growth toward state standards - Incorporate state and federal accountability systems, including state grading and/or rating systems - Set expectations for postsecondary readiness, including graduation rates for high schools - Provide schools an option to incorporate mission-specific performance measures for which the school has presented valid, reliable, and rigorous means of assessment approved by the authorizer
+- Academic Performance: - Set expectations for student academic achievement status or proficiency, including comparable proficiency - Set expectations for student academic growth, including adequacy of growth toward state standards - Incorporate state and federal accountability systems, including state grading and/or rating systems - Set expectations for postsecondary readiness, including graduation rates for high schools - Provide schools an option to incorporate mission-specific performance measures for which the school has presented valid, reliable, and rigorous means of assessment approved by the authorizer - Financial Performance - Enable the authorizer to monitor and evaluate the school's financial stability and viability based on short-term performance - Enable the authorizer to monitor and evaluate the school's long-term financial sustainability - Define financial management and oversight standards based on generally accepted accounting principles

-• Financial Performance
+• Operational Performance